appssemble/awesome-skill-md/README.md

 **Agent Skills** are folders containing a `SKILL.md` file — a Markdown document with YAML frontmatter that packages reusable instructions, scripts, and resources an agent loads on demand.
 This list collects **224 hand-vetted repositories**: individual skills, curated collections, official vendor skills, and the tooling around them.

-Every entry was reviewed for being a *genuine* skill repository and for being *clean* — full applications, generic frameworks/SDKs, abandoned forks, and anything offensive-security, deceptive, or otherwise shady were deliberately excluded.
-See [Curation & Safety](#curation--safety) for the method.

-> Within each section, repos are ordered by community traction (GitHub stars as of June 2026); the raw counts aren't shown, and ordering is not an endorsement.
-Always review a skill's source before running it.

 ## Contents

 - [Frameworks & Methodology](#frameworks--methodology)